 Work Experience Practicum

 The practicum is an essential part of a learner’s program.
 It is both a graduation requirement and an extension of in-class learning.
 The practicum asks you to apply the skills, theories, and concepts that you learned in your classes in an entry-level work experience situation.

 Practicum must begin and end within the dates outlined in your program schedule and enrollment contract.
 Practicum is a full-time, unpaid commitment, and is jointly-procured (where you work directly with our WorkForce team to obtain a training-related placement).
 Your active participation with our Workforce Team in the search for your practicum placement will enhance your career development skills, industry networking opportunities, and professional communication skills.

 Let's Get Started

-This program is delivered through our Winnipeg campus, and is also available via Robertson Online.
+This program is neither available on campus or via Robertson Online.